ChrisWilliamson24/Default-Template/README.md

 # Default-Template

-This is a Work In Progress.
+This is a Work In Progress...

 I aim to have this as a template for most of my projects relating to data analysis/science/engineering.

-As I am new to this I expect to continuously make changes to this